ApprenticeAI/frapy/docs/topics/api.rst

     Custom spider loaders can be employed by specifying their path in the :setting:`SPIDER_LOADER_CLASS` project setting.
-They must fully implement the :class:`scrapy.interfaces.ISpiderLoader` interface to guarantee an
+They must fully implement the :class:`frapy.interfaces.ISpiderLoader` interface to guarantee an
     errorless execution.

     .. method:: from_settings(settings)